orion-project/rezonator2/help/elem_opers_split.rst

     .. image:: img/elem_opers_split_drawing.png

 This command is a kind of script providing a convenient and simpler way instead of inserting a new element using the :doc:`elem_opers_append` command and adjusting parameters of both the old and new elements via the :doc:`elem_opers_props` command.
 Later, both elements can be edited independently.
+Alternatively, both elements can be changes simultaneously using the :doc:`elem_opers_slide` command.

 The parameters dialog of the command allows for setting a :ref:`label <elem_props_label>` for the new element.
 By default, the label is generated automatically but can be changed manually.
 The label of the original element can also be changed if needed.